G-Elo: Generalization of the Elo algorithm by modelling the discretized margin of victory: Modeling and rating in multi-level games

-so the \gls{ac} model ensures that the differences between the log-probabilities of the results grow linearly with the difference of the rating levels, $z_t$, provided $\delta_h$ grows monotonically with $h$.\footnote{The requirement $\delta_h>\delta_{h-1}$, may be seen as formal condition for treating the variables $y_t$ as ordinal (as opposed to nominal). } Then, for example, with growing difference $z_t$, the probability of ``strong home win'', $\mfsH$, approaches one: this reflects our intuition about the meaning of the difference between the rating levels.
+so the \gls{ac} model ensures that the differences between the log-probabilities of the results grow linearly with the difference of the rating levels, $z_t$, provided $\delta_h$ grows monotonically with $h$:\footnote{The requirement $\delta_h>\delta_{h-1}$, may be seen as a formal condition for treating the variables $y_t$ as ordinal (as opposed to nominal). } for example, with growing difference $z_t$, the probability of a ``strong home win'' approaches one, \ie $\lim_{z_t\rightarrow\infty}\PR{\mfsH }=1$.

 The normalization of \eqref{Pr.y.t} yields